 Dinosaurs are fascinating at any age.
 I mean, tell me that as an adult you haven’t tried to imagine these gigantic animals stomping around on the Earth.

 Little dinosaur enthusiasts love to learn about different dinosaur species, their living and eating habits, dinosaur eggs, and even fossils!
-With lots of fun and learning in mind, here are some fabulous resources for planning your preschool dinosaur theme.
+With lots of fun and hands on dinosaur learning in mind, here are some fabulous resources for planning your preschool dinosaur theme.

 So much fun learning can happen within a dinosaur theme!
 Here are some frequently asked questions about how to teach your preschoolers about dinosaurs.